Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: GRMHD and GRFFE Equations

 Here, we review the equations of ideal GRMHD following \citet{Gammie03} and \citet{McKinney06}.
 Ideal magnetohydrodynamics describes a single perfect fluid coupled to a degenerate electromagnetic field.
 The perfect fluid stress energy tensor is

-where $h$ is the relativistic enthalpy density, $p$ is the pressure, and $u^\mu$ is the timelike four-velocity.
+where $u^\mu$ is the timelike four-velocity, $h$ is the relativistic enthalpy density, and $p$ is the pressure, both measured in the fluid rest frame.
 We adopt an adiabatic equation of state with index $\adi$ such that $p=(\adi-1)\ugas$, where $\ugas$ is the fluid internal energy.
 The enthalpy density $h$ is then

 where $\rho$ is again the fluid rest-mass density.
 The dimensionless temperature is

 To take the ideal MHD approximation, we assume that the fluid's conductivity is infinite and hence the electric field is zero in the fluid rest frame, $e^\mu = u_\nu F^{\mu\nu}=0$.
 The magnetic field in the fluid rest frame is generally nonzero and is given by